Kofi Adu

-Alexander Kofi Adu (born May 25, 1969), is originally from the Ashanti Region of Ghana but lived in a suburb in Accra Newtown called Asantewaa.
-Also known as Agya Koo, Kofi Adu is a Ghanaian actor and comedian.
-He is a very renowned kumawood actor and has appeared in over 200 Ghanaian movies including Obaatanpa, Away Bus, Black Star, and Ma Tricki Wo(I have tricked you).
+Alexander Kofi Adu (born May 25, 1969) is a Ghanaian actor and comedian.
+Also known as Agya Koo, Kofi Adu is a very renowned Kumawood actor and has appeared in over 200 Ghanaian movies including Obaatanpa, Away Bus, Black Star, and Ma Tricki Wo (I have tricked you).
+He is originally from the Ashanti region of Ghana but lived in a suburb in Accra Newtown called Asantewaa.

 Career

 Kofi Adu hails from the Ashanti Region in Ghana but lived in a suburb in Accra Newtown called Asantewaa.
 He worked as a cobbler.
 Kofi Adu was discovered in 1995 on a Ghanaian comedy show (Key Soap Concert Party) on GTV (Ghana National Television) at the National Theater in Accra, where he worked as a comedian warming up the crowd before the main drama was staged.
 He has maintained the name since then.
 Although he originally journeyed to Accra to sing.

 In July 2008, he was awarded a National Award from the then-Ghanaian President John Agyekum Kufuor.
 The award is given to individuals who have contributed significantly to society.
 Adu is considered as one of the few people who have shaped the Ghanaian acting industry.
 Agya Koo has been featured in over 90 Ghanaian movies, 15 of which remains his favorite.

 Avoiding the normal procedure of thoroughly reading a script before acting in films, he told Joy FM's former morning show host Kojo Oppong Nkrumah that while actors and actresses are typically given scripts two weeks before they begin shooting, his God-given talent allows him to improvise without a script.

 He has been in movies with Aboagye Brenya, Lil Win, Kwaku Manu, Mercy Aseidu to name a few.

 He was once a brand ambassador for Ghana Exim Bank alongside the Ghanaian Dance hall artiste Charles Nii Armarh popularly known as Shatta Wale.